-Exception: For occupiable hazard areas where the provision of a time delay could result in unacceptable risk to personnel or unacceptable damage to critical pieces of equipment, time delays need not be provided.
-Provision shall be made to ensure that the carbon dioxide system is locked out at any time that personnel are present in the protected area or space.
+4.5.6.2.3 Time delays shall be permitted to be eliminated for occupiable hazard areas where the provision of a time delay would result in unacceptable risk to personnel or unacceptable damage to critical pieces of equipment.

+4.5.6.2.4 Where time delays are omitted, provision shall be made to ensure that the carbon dioxide system is locked out any time personnel are present in the protected area or space.